Act I · The Grove

 "If you have been touched by the Absolute, then you likely won't turn anytime soon, judging by the state of the other True Souls."

-He seems assured but visibly uncomfortable.
+His jaw is still clenched, but his eyes have softened.
 "I am choosing to trust you, my friend.
 I will remain here and gather all the information I can."

-I lift my chin, still battered but assuming my paladin's poise.
+I lift my chin, assuming my paladin's poise.
 "Let our actions show that you've put your faith in the right company."

 Halsin allows himself to sink into relief.
 "Good luck.
 Please, return as soon as you can."
 At that, he shifts into a mouse and scurries off into the walls of the temple.